algvr/ami-detection/tasks.md

 - From covid project: beware of parameters? most probably, beware of model overfitting with the neural network and how we label the dataset.
 Justify our understanding of the model's behavious and interpretation of results.
 - For our project: Justify conceptual system by meta-analysis studies.
 ECGs legal implications, how to ensure privacy concerns in the webtool apps.
 Check ETH spinoffs for the ones checking medical data.
 Check legal ecosystem via the spinoffs but not important at the moment.
 Ask Vaiva for asking the legal board of ETH.
 Recheck error types (false possitives and negativeS) compare with false positives/negatives in medicine.
 Maybe som eimage features provoke errors of a certain type.
 Model error propagation. print layer to check attention.
 - From Cyber-sec: Make easy-to-understand problem formulation.
 Why this problem, and what insights are obtained.
+- From Weather-Traffic: Check how bias/variance can affect the model's prediction